-FEMA encourages all homeowners to get flood insurance, even if they don’t live in a high-risk flood zone.
-The River Authority supports FEMA’s recommendation because, while governments are doing all they can to alleviate the impact of flooding, everyone should play a role in protecting themselves.
+FEMA encourages everyone to get flood insurance, even if you don’t live in a high-risk flood zone.
+While governments are doing all they can to alleviate the impact of floods, everyone should play a role in protecting themselves.

-The purchase of flood insurance is mandatory to qualify for Federal or federally backed financial assistance for the acquisition and/or construction of buildings in high-risk flood areas (Special Flood Hazard Areas).
+The purchase of flood insurance is mandatory to qualify for Federal or federally-backed financial assistance for the acquisition and/or construction of buildings in high-risk flood areas (Special Flood Hazard Areas).
 If the property is not in a high-risk area, but instead in a low- to moderate-risk area, the law does not require flood insurance; however, it is recommended since historically about one-in-four flood claims come from these low- to moderate-risk areas.
 Note that if during the life of the loan the maps are revised and the property is now in the high-risk area, your lender will notify you that you must purchase flood insurance.
 If you do not purchase flood insurance, the lender will purchase a policy on your behalf, which could be at a much higher rate.
-More information about Digital Flood Insurance Rate Maps, including FAQs about flood insurance can be found here on the River Authority’s website.
-You can also learn more about flood insurance from a FEMA website here.